5 Things Shoplifters Don't Know About Retail Loss Prevention

 Most US states have given stores the right to recoup reasonable costs from those who have caused a loss in their stores.
 You'll receive a letter from a law office demanding you pay a fee within 30 days, or you'll be executed at sunrise.
 Well, not quite, but if you don't pay the fee, these vultures will make your life miserable until you do.
 There is usually a 50/50 split of the money between the store and the collection firm.
 The money is all profit on the store's end.

 I've read online recently, where some attorneys are taking on the task of fighting civil demand fines.
 Attorney fees are guaranteed to be less expensive than paying the fine, so if you can find an attorney willing to fight, it may be worth it.

-Months and years after you've almost forgotten you've ever stolen anything, your memory will live on if the chain contributes information to a shoplifting.criminal database.
-Systems such as APIS and Esteem are keeping your social security number, name, address, what you've stolen and the outcome of your case (whether you've been arrested or not) safe and sound (or are they?) inside their vast servers they share with other department stores.
+Months and years after you've almost forgotten you've ever stolen anything, your memory will live on—if the chain you stole from contributes information to a shoplifting criminal database.
+Systems such as APIS and Esteem are keeping your social security number, name, address, what you've stolen, and the outcome of your case (whether you've been arrested or not) safe and sound (or are they?) inside their vast servers, which they share with other department stores.

 These systems claim to be used for data research and statistics, but they collect enough information to be used against you.
 Whether or not this information is safe and secure and not being utilized or sold elsewhere is anyone's guess, but give a $15 per hour LP access to data like that and you're asking for trouble.

 I want to thank everyone who read my past article, 5 Things You Didn't Know About Shoplifting.
 Years later, that article has snowballed into a giant question and answer hub.
 Apparently, I haven't even scraped the surface when it comes to answering your shoplifting questions.
 I still receive several each day, and I am happy to answer as many as I can.
 Feel free to continue to ask questions about shoplifting and the apprehension process.